 These guidelines are in effect on all school days as well as all school-related activities including off-campus events and field trips.
 Students who fail to comply will receive points under the Personal Assessment System.
 In order for students to remain in school when in violation of this dress code, parents/guardians should be prepared to make arrangements to have appropriate clothing brought to school.

-Criminal use of cell phones including cameras and/or videos will be referred to local law enforcement and the phone will be confiscated.
-If a student refuses to hand over his/her cell phone or other electronic devices, the student will be considered insubordinate and subject to disciplinary action.
+Criminal use of cell phones and/or smart devices including cameras and/or videos will be referred to local law enforcement and the phone will be confiscated.
+If a student refuses to hand over their cell phone or other smart devices, the student will be considered insubordinate and subject to disciplinary action.

 WHRHS will not be held responsible for items that are lost or stolen.